ping-payments/ping_python_sdk/doc/api_resources/payments_api/paymentOrder.md

 # Update Payment Order

-Updates a PaymentOrder.
+Updates a payment order.
 Used for updating which split tree to use when splitting.

 You need to create a PaymentsApi object with a `tenant_id` as a parameter to access `update_payment_order()`.
 You can also send in an environment parameter if you wish to test your code towards a `sandbox` environment but the default value is `production`.
 This function can also requires a `payment_order_id` of the payment order you want to update and a new `split_tree_id` as a parameter.
 If the tenant_id exists and there is a split tree with the given `split_tree_id`, this function will return a successfull response.
 Otherwise an error object is returned.